+Cpuset Directory File

+tasks

+notify_on_release

+cpus

+cpu_exclusive

-Cpuset Directory File Description tasks List of process IDs (PIDs) of tasks in the cpuset.
+List of process IDs (PIDs) of tasks in the cpuset.
 The list is formatted as a series of ASCII decimal numbers, each followed by a newline.
 A task may be added to a cpuset (removing it from the cpuset previously containing it) by writing its PID to that cpuset's tasks file (with or without a trailing newline.)

 Note that only one PID may be written to the tasks file at a time.
-If a string is written that contains more than one PID, all but the first are ignored. notify_on_release Flag (0 or 1) - If set (1), the /sbin/cpuset_release_agent binary is invoked, with the name (/dev/cpuset relative path) of that cpuset in argv[1], when the last user of it (task or child cpuset) goes away.
-This supports automatic cleanup of abandoned cpusets. cpus List of CPUs that tasks in the cpuset are allowed to use.
-For a description of the format of the cpus file, see "List Format" on page 121.
+If a string is written that contains more than one PID, all but the first are ignored.

+Flag (0 or 1) - If set (1), the /sbin/cpuset_release_agent binary is invoked, with the name (/dev/cpuset relative path) of that cpuset in argv[1], when the last user of it (task or child cpuset) goes away.
+This supports automatic cleanup of abandoned cpusets.

+List of CPUs that tasks in the cpuset are allowed to use.
+For a description of the format of the cpus file, see "List Format" on page 119.
 The CPUs allowed to a cpuset may be changed by writing a new list to its cpus file.
-Note, however, such a change does not take affect until the PIDs of the tasks in the cpuset are rewritten to the cpuset's tasks file. cpu_exclusive Flag (0 or 1) - The cpu_exclusive flag, when set, automatically defines scheduler domains.
-The kernel performs automatic load balancing of active threads on available CPUs more rapidly within a scheduler domain than it does across scheduler domains.
+Note, however, such a change does not take affect until the PIDs of the tasks in the cpuset are rewritten to the cpuset's tasks file.

+Flag (0 or 1) - The cpu_exclusive flag, when set, automatically defines scheduler domains.
+The kernel performs automatic load mems mem_exclusive memory_migrate memory_pressure balancing of active threads on available CPUs more rapidly within a scheduler domain than it does across scheduler domains.
 By default, this flag is off (0).
-Newly created cpusets initially default this flag to off (0). mems List of memory nodes that tasks in the cpuset are allowed to use.
-For a description of the format of the mems file, see "List Format" on page 121. mem_exclusive Flag (0 or 1) - The mem_exclusive flag, when set, automatically defines constraints for kernel internal memory allocations.
+Newly created cpusets initially default this flag to off (0).

+List of memory nodes that tasks in the cpuset are allowed to use.
+For a description of the format of the mems file, see "List Format" on page 119.

+Flag (0 or 1) - The mem_exclusive flag, when set, automatically defines constraints for kernel internal memory allocations.
 Allocations of user space memory pages are strictly confined by the allocating task's cpuset.
 Allocations of kernel internal pages are only confined by the nearest enclosing cpuset that is marked mem_exclusive.
 By default, this flag is off (0).
-Newly created cpusets also initially default this flag to off (0). memory_migrate Flag (0 or 1).
+Newly created cpusets also initially default this flag to off (0).

+Flag (0 or 1).
 If set (1), memory migration is enabled.
-For more information, see "Memory Migration" on page 119. memory_pressure A measure of how much memory pressure the tasks in this cpuset are causing.
+For more information, see "Memory Migration" on page 117.

+A measure of how much memory pressure the tasks in this cpuset are causing.
 Always has value zero (0) unless memory_pressure_enabled is enabled in the top cpuset.
 This is a read-only file.
-The memory_pressure mechanism makes it easy to detect when the job in a cpuset is running short of memory and needing to page memory out to swap.For more information, see "Memory Pressure of a Cpuset" on page 116. memory_pressure_enabled Flag (0 or 1).
-This file is only present in the root cpuset, normally at /dev/cpuset.
-If set (1), memory_pressure calculations are enabled for all cpusets in the system.
-For more information, see "Memory Pressure of a Cpuset" on page 116. memory_spread_page Flag (0 or 1).
-If set (1), the kernel page cache (file system buffers) are uniformly spread across the cpuset.
-For more information, see "Memory Spread" on page 118. memory_spread_slab Flag (0 or 1).
-If set (1), the kernel slab caches for file I/O (directory and inode structures) are uniformly spread across the cpuset.
-For more information, see "Memory Spread" on page 118.
+The memory_pressure mechanism makes it easy to detect when the job in a cpuset is running short of memory and needing to page memory out to swap.For more information, see "Memory Pressure of a Cpuset" on page 114.

+memory_pressure_enabled Flag (0 or 1).
+This file is only

+present in the root cpuset, normally

+at /dev/cpuset.
+If set (1),

+memory_pressure calculations are enabled for all cpusets in the system.
+For more information, see "Memory Pressure of a Cpuset" on page 114.

+memory_spread_page Flag (0 or 1).
+If set (1), the kernel

+page cache (file system buffers) are uniformly spread across the cpuset.
+For more information, see "Memory slab caches for file I/O (directory and inode structures) are uniformly spread across the cpuset.
+For more information, see "Memory Spread"

+Spread" on page 116.

+$\label{eq:flag} \mbox{memory_spread_slab} \qquad \qquad \mbox{Flag (0 or 1).
+If set (1), the kernel}$ on page 116.

-For the SGI ProPack for Linux 5 release, a new file has been added to /proc file system, as follows:
+For the SGI ProPack for Linux 6 release, a new file has been added to /proc file system, as follows: